ncatlab/nlab-content/pages/9/5/4/1/1459/content.md

 2. Isotone: If $F \subseteq G$ and $F \to x$, then $G \to x$;
 3. Star property: If $F$ is a filter such that for every proper filter $G \supseteq F$ there exists a proper filter $H \supseteq G$ with $H \to x$, then $F \to x$.

-A psuedotopological space is a special case of a [[convergence space]]; the star property is a stronger version of the filter property of a convergence space:
+A pseudotopological space is a special case of a [[convergence space]]; the star property is a stronger version of the filter property of a convergence space:

 *  If $F \to x$ and $G \to x$, then $F \cap G \to x$.